vluzrmos/laravel-language-detector/readme.md

 'languages' => [
-    'pt_BR' => 'pt-BR', //will detect pt_BR language, and set pt-BR to the application, 'pt' => 'pt-BR', //aliasing, will detect pt and set pt-BR to the application 'en', //will detect 'en' language
+    'pt_BR' => 'pt-BR', //will detect pt_BR language, and set pt-BR to the application, 'pt' => 'pt-BR', //aliasing, will detect pt and set pt-BR to the application 'pt-br' => "pt-BR", //aliasing, will detect pt-br and set pt-BR to the application (you will need it with subdomain driver)
+    'en', //will detect 'en' language
 ]
 ```